The Best Multivitamin for Athletes? Here's How to Choose

 The timing of your supplements can make a difference in how well they work.
 Water-soluble vitamins are best taken spread throughout the day, while fat-soluble vitamins (A, D, E, K) are better absorbed with a fat-rich meal.
 Therefore, always take your multi, which contains both vitamins and minerals, with food.

-When you are going to exercise, you can take extra electrolytes around your training to maintain your fluid balance.
+When you go to exercise, you can take extra electrolytes around your workout to maintain your fluid balance.
 Electrolytes can help with your fluid balance during exercise if you train intensively or sweat a lot.
-Taking a high dose just before your workout can sometimes cause stomach discomfort as they can irritate your stomach in a short time.
+Taking a high dose just before your workout can sometimes cause stomach issues as they can irritate your stomach in a short time.
 This, of course, depends on the amount and your own sensitivity.
 Our tip: keep at least 30-60 minutes between intake and training.

-For optimal absorption, you can choose to spread it over the day.
-By spreading your supplements throughout the day, you avoid them interfering with each other's absorption (such as iron and calcium) and ensure a more even availability of nutrients.
+For the best absorption, you can choose to spread it over the day.
+By spreading your supplements throughout the day, you avoid them interfering with each other's absorption (such as iron and calcium) and ensure a more consistent availability of nutrients.
 This way, you give your body the chance to fully utilise all the nutrients.

 Nutrition as a Foundation

 While supplements can help support your nutritional intake, a varied and balanced diet remains the foundation.
 Eat enough vegetables, fruits, whole grains, proteins, and healthy fats every day.
 These nutrients are the natural source of vitamins and minerals and are well recognised and absorbed by the body.
-Supplements are intended as a supplement and not as a replacement for a healthy diet.
+Supplements are meant as an addition and not as a replacement for a healthy diet.

 Good to Know

 What is the best multivitamin for athletes?
 That depends on your personal situation and training goals.
-Consider what kind of sport you do, how intense and how often you train.
-Additionally, it is always good to consult a professional to look at your situation together to make the best choice.
+Consider the type of sport you do, how intense and how often you train.
+Additionally, it's always good to look at your situation with a professional to make the best choice together.
 Our health coaches can help you make the right choice.
 Visit the store for personal advice.
-Start today with the best supplements for your sports goals
+Start today with the best supplements for your sports goals!

 Sources